siddhantchopra/github-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## This is a SPA which has two routes and is an responsive app
+This application consist of React hooks, functional components, Bootstrap & reactstrap, React router and Redux (for storing data)

 ### "/" where you can search github users